wellenreiter01/p2pool-neoscrypt/README.md

-Version of neoscrypt p2pool for feathercoind versions 0.13 and older
+Version of neoscrypt p2pool for feathercoind versions 0.16
 -------------------------